 If the seal number is properly recorded, in the event of a break in the ‘chain’ can be examined and the exact point at whcih the seal was broken can be discovered.

-This may not seem super secure but its a method that has shown to work over the years. the industry will quickly stop working with any ‘link’ in the chain where containers are regularly broken into, (or other measures can be taken such as getting the local authorities involved).
-As the vast majority of companies in the container supply chain are long term professional outfits, they all understand the importance of container security measures and that they will not stay in business very long if they are also involved with breaking into shipping containers.
+This may not seem super secure but its a method that has shown to work over the years.
+The industry will quickly stop working with any ‘link’ in the chain where containers are regularly broken into, (or other measures can be taken such as getting the local authorities involved).
+The vast majority of companies in the container supply chain are long term professional outfits.
+They all understand the importance of container security measures and that they will not stay in business very long if they are also involved with breaking into shipping containers.

 It is also common to be able to get cargo insurance for your shipment with a shipping container that has been sealed.
-Also many shipping liens and ports wont’ accept a container without a seal number to record (so they may accept a shipping container with both a padlock and a seal, but they wont’ accept a shipping container with a padlock and no seal)
+Shipping lines and ports wont’ accept a container without a seal number to record.
+They may accept a shipping container with both a padlock and a seal, but they wont’ accept a shipping container with a padlock and no seal.

 Very finally shipping your container with only a padlock on it will look to a customs agent as though this is a novice shipper or someone new to shipping.
 This may suggest to the customs agent that this is a container that they want to look at.
 Most of the time you will be hit with an additional charge if customs want a close look at your shipping container, so its worth making sure you have a quality seal in place whenever you export a shipping container.

-These seals exceed the international requirements and can only be removed by bolt cutters or similar.
+These seals meet or exceed the international requirements and can only be removed by bolt cutters or similar.
 They have been specifically designed to not ‘spin off’ as some other bolt seals do.

 Most shipping companies will provide a bolt seal free of charge and on occasion even the hauliers moving the containers from loading destination to port have been known to fit bolt seals.
 It is a popular alternative to a padlock.

-For bulk orders (over 500 seals) we can also have the seals made with your own 3 letter prefix.
+For bulk orders over 500 seals, we can also have the seals made with your own 3 letter prefix.
 Please contact us for bulk enquiries over 250 seals